Skip to main content

 Recipients of U.S. Department of Agriculture (“USDA”) Funding

-Campuses where USDA funded work/labs are located must download and post the poster, And Justice for All.
+Campuses where USDA funded work/labs are located must download and post the And Justice for All poster.

 Units Employing Minors

-Minor Employee Working Schedule: Units employing minor employees (under 18) must post the work schedule (days, hours, start and end times, meal breaks) of the minor employees and post in a conspicuous place.
+Minor Employee Working Schedule: Units employing minor employees (under 18) must post the work schedule (days, hours, start and end times, meal breaks) of the minor employees in a conspicuous place.

 Mandatory Nurse Overtime